epfl-ada/ada-2024-project-x0x0/README.md

 *Question 5:*

 If we cluster all the US reviews based on a variety of parameters that allow us to distinguish between the beers in question, such as taste, aroma, appearance etc, are we able to find clusters that have geographical state dependencies?
 In the clusters that we are able to form, are there hidden patterns that reveal groupings of reviews originating from users of the same state in certain clusters?
 And are these these clusters geographically relavant?

 ## Group organisation
 Enzo: Preliminary data analysis and overall code pipline.
 Providing cleaned datasets for future analyis and data modularisation
 Thomas : Data modularisation, geographical maps visulisation of create "custom regions"
 Helene: Beer style analysis and website repository organisation
 Alex: statistical method suggestions and reviews clustering
 Iarantsoa: Parameter/feature selection and graph analysis.
 Additional clustering analysis

 ## Our data story
-Below is the link to our website which will take you through the journey of our data story
+Below is the link to our website which will take you through the journey of our data story in more detail!